API Reference

 Kaimon.set_security_mode Function

-set_security_mode(mode::Symbol)Change the security mode (:strict, :relaxed, or :lax).
+set_security_mode(mode::Symbol)Change the security mode (:strict, :relaxed, or :lax) in the global configuration.

 Gate Module